microsoft/makecode-csp/content/unit-5/day-20-27/culminating-project.md

 #### 2. Finalize submissions and turn in project (10 minutes)

 * Task students with:
-    * Publishing their game and copying the link to the [Project Requirements & Responses]() page.
+    * Publishing their game and copying the link to the <a href="/unit-5/day-20-27/project-requirements-responses">Project Requirements & Responses</a> page.
     * Creating a screencast of their game being played.
     * Creating a screenshot of their program and label each type of algorithm implementation.
     * Each partner needs to add the link and the screenshot to their project responses page.